tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ### Forward secrecy

-This design is not forward secret since the server's ESNI key is static.
+This design is not forward secret because the server's ESNI key is static.
 However, the window of exposure is bound by the key lifetime.
 It is RECOMMEMDED that servers rotate keys frequently.